ava-labs/subnet-evm/cmd/README.md

 Ok time to `CTRL F` throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile that we need to modify.

 ![](2022-09-01-22-48-26.png)

 If we use any of the following imports we can remove the reference imports.
+We can come back if needed to remove.

 ![](2022-09-01-22-51-30.png)